wombleton/gitlaw-nz/acts/C/Christchurch District Drainage Act 1951.md

     *   (c) stops or obstructs---

-    any watercourse, sewer, drain vested in the Board, or private drain commits an offence and is liable on summary conviction to a fine not exceeding $500\.
+    any watercourse, sewer, drain vested in the Board, or private drain commits an offence and is liable on conviction to a fine not exceeding $500\.

     (2) The Board may cause any drain, connection, stoppage, or obstruction made or caused in contravention of subsection (1) to be disconnected, remade, or removed in such manner as it thinks fit.

     (3) If any person acts in contravention of subsection (1) then, whether or not that person has been convicted of an offence under that subsection, the amount of all expenditure reasonably incurred by the Board under subsection (2) in relation to that contravention shall constitute a debt payable by that person to the Board and shall be recoverable accordingly.

     Section 39: replaced, on 22 November 1985, by section 5 of the Christchurch District Drainage Amendment Act 1985 (1985 No 6 (L)).

+    Section 39(1): amended, on 1 July 2013, by [section 413][136] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 40 Board not liable for damage from overflow of river, etc

 *   Nothing herein shall be construed to render the Board liable for any consequential damage which may happen to any land or other property through or by the accidental or tidal overflowing of any river, stream, estuary, or watercourse, or by the sudden breaking (not being due to any negligent act on the part of the Board in carrying out any work under this Act) of any bank, dam, sluice, or reservoir whatsoever, which under the provisions of this Act the Board may take upon itself the duty of regulating, maintaining, or making:

-    provided that if the owner or occupier of such land has given notice in writing to the Board warning it of the probability of such damage, or of the weakness or deficiency of any such dam, reservoir, bank, or sluice, and requiring the Board to strengthen, amend, or repair the same, and the Board has not within a reasonable time after the delivery of the said notice taken proper precautions to prevent such damage, then and in such case the amount of the consequential damage which shall happen through the neglect of the Board to take precautions shall be made good out of the rate revenue of the Board from rates set and assessed under the [Local Government (Rating) Act 2002][147].
+    provided that if the owner or occupier of such land has given notice in writing to the Board warning it of the probability of such damage, or of the weakness or deficiency of any such dam, reservoir, bank, or sluice, and requiring the Board to strengthen, amend, or repair the same, and the Board has not within a reasonable time after the delivery of the said notice taken proper precautions to prevent such damage, then and in such case the amount of the consequential damage which shall happen through the neglect of the Board to take precautions shall be made good out of the rate revenue of the Board from rates set and assessed under the [Local Government (Rating) Act 2002][148].

-    Section 40 proviso: amended, on 1 July 2003, by [section 137(1)][148] of the Local Government (Rating) Act 2002 (2002 No 6).
+    Section 40 proviso: amended, on 1 July 2003, by [section 137(1)][149] of the Local Government (Rating) Act 2002 (2002 No 6).

     Section 40 proviso: amended, on 29 June 1988, by section 208(1) of the Rating Powers Act 1988 (1988 No 97).